Dominik-Papic/neat-starter/src/cv/cv.md

   1993                Bachelor of Science in Chemistry, University of Zagreb Faculty of Science

   *Employment*

   2023 -              Tenured Full professor, University of Zagreb Faculty of Science

-  2018  –2023    Full professor, University of Zagreb Faculty of Science
+  2018 - 2023      Full professor, University of Zagreb Faculty of Science

-  2012 – 2018    Associate professor, University of Zagreb Faculty of Science
+  2012 - 2018      Associate professor, University of Zagreb Faculty of Science

-  2005 – 2012    Assistant professor, University of Zagreb, Faculty of Science
+  2005 - 2012      Assistant professor, University of Zagreb, Faculty of Science

-  1994 – 2005    Teaching assistant, University of Zagreb, Faculty of Science
+  1994 - 2005      Teaching assistant, University of Zagreb, Faculty of Science

   *Scholarships and awards*

   2024     Elected EMBO Member

   2014     National Science Awards of the Republic of Croatia (Annual Science Award) for an outstanding scientific discovery in the field of protein synthesis.

   2003    NATO-NSF postdoctoral fellowship

   1996     DAAD fellowship

-  *Scientific visits*

-  1996-1997      visit to Jasna Peter Katalinić and Franz Hillenkap labs at the University of Muenster, Germany (four months)
+  *Commitments at the University of Zagreb*

-  2003-2004      Postdoctoral training with John J Perona; University of California at Santa Barbara, US

-  2020                Visit to Dan S. Tawfik lab at the Weizmann Institute of Science (one month)

-  2024                Visit to Liam M Longo lab at ELSI Tokyo Institute of Technology (two months)

-  *Teaching*

-  Biochemistry 1 (undergraduate course), Mechanisms of Catalysis in Biological Systems (graduate course), Enzymes: kinetics and Reaction Mechanisms (doctoral studies), Translational Quality Control (doctoral studies)

-  *Memberships:*

-  Croatian Society for Biochemistry and Molecular Biology, Croatian Chemical Society

-  *Invited talks*

-  Unexpected alteration in the signature motif of a class I aminoacyl-tRNA synthetase confers antibiotic hyper-resistance*;* FEBS3+ Exploring molecular frontiers, 2024, Pula, Croatia

-  Steady-state and pre-steady state reactions: the case of aminoacyl-tRNA synthetases; FEBS Advanced course „Computational Approaches to Understanding and Engineering Enzyme Catalysis”, 2023, Zagreb, Croatia

-  Mupirocin hyper-resistance secured by naturally altered class I signature moti*f*; 13th International Symposium on Aminoacyl-tRNA Synthetases, 2023, Grand Bend, Ontario, Canada.

-  Keeping translation canonical: Lessons from aminoacyl-tRNA synthetases; The 45th FEBS Congress: Molecules of Life: Towards New Horizons, 2021, Ljubljana, Slovenia.

-  What shaped selectivity of the class I editing domain?
-12th International Symposium on Aminoacyl-tRNA Synthetases, 2019, Hangzhou, China.

-  Crosstalk of the synthetic and editing pathways that excludes artificial amino acids from translation, 11th International Symposium on Aminoacyl-tRNA Synthetases, 2017, Florida, US.

-  Maintaining the Canonical Amino Acid Alphabet: a Story about Aminoacyl-tRNA Synthetases, XXV Croatian meeting of chemists and chemical engineers, 2017, Poreč, Croatia.

-  Distinctive mechanisms of amino acid selection in the synthetic and editing sites of tRNA synthetases; MiniSimposium: Advances in molecular interaction analysis, Nacional Institute of Chemistry, 2016, Ljubljana, Slovenia.

-  Aminoacyl-tRNA synthetases: gatekeepers of the standard genetic cod*e;* Workshop: The unusual suspects in neurodegeneration: Role of non proteinogenic amino acids, 2016, Leiden, Netherlands.

-  Aminoacyl-tRNA synthetase editing preserves the canonical genetic code; FEBS3+ Meeting "Molecules of Life”, 2015, Portorož, Slovenia.

-  Class I aaRS quality control mechanisms preserve canonical translation in Escherichia coli; 25th tRNA Conference 2014, Kyllini, Greece

-  *Other commitments*

   Head of the Biochemistry Division, Chemistry Department, University of Zagreb Faculty of Science